Namebini-giizis (Suckerfish Moon)/Makwa-giizis (Bear Moon), February 12, 2024

 I hear some people say that looking for (and constructing) new Anishinaabe words to describe items that in the old days did not exist in Anishinaabe izhitwaawin (Indigenous way of life) is a form of cultural appropriation.
 Incorporating Western concepts into our language is a bad thing, they say.
 It creates a barrier between us and the world of our ancestors.
 It kills the spirit of our language and our culture.
 Keep our language real, they say.

-Here's my 2 cents for today.
+Here's my two cents for today.

 Miigwech gibizindaw, thank you for listening.